Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Introduction

 In this work, we focus on a generalized Friedrichs model comprising $N$ discrete levels coupled to a continuum.
-Apart from assuming a factorizable discrete-continuum interaction, we impose no restrictions on the structures of both the non-degenerate discrete system and the continuum.
-Under this factorizable assumption, we propose a set of simple and general criteria for determining the number of bound states, and we derive explicit expressions for both bound and scattering states within the projection operators formalism.
+Apart from the condition of a factorizable discrete-continuum interaction, we impose no restrictions on the structures of both the non-degenerate discrete system and the continuum.
+Under this factorizable assumption and within the projection operator formalism, we derive explicit eigenvalue-dependent formal solutions for both bound and scattering states.
+We also propose simple and general criteria for determining the number of BOCs without numerically solving the implicit eigenvalue equation.
 We further analyze the dynamical evolution of such an unstable system, with particular emphasis on its survival probability.
 It is shown that this dynamics is naturally described by an energy-independent non-Hermitian Hamiltonian in the Markovian limit.
-Finally, we illustrate the resulting decay phenomenology on a photonic crystal waveguide platform, which exhibits rich structural versatility~\cite{Dinc2019,Pivovarov2021,Longhi2025} and has been widely realized in experiments~\cite{Dreisow2008,Goban2015,Hood2016}.
+Finally, we illustrate the resulting decay phenomenology on a tight-binding model, which exhibits rich structural versatility~\cite{Dinc2019,Pivovarov2021,Longhi2025} and has been widely realized in experiments~\cite{Dreisow2008,Goban2015,Hood2016}.
 Within this setting, we demonstrate how an anti-$\mathcal{PT}$-symmetric Hamiltonian can be systematically constructed.

-The paper is organized as follows: In Sec.~\ref{sec2}, we introduce the general model and briefly review the projection formalism along with the effective non-Hermitian Hamiltonian approach.
-Section~\ref{BS} presents criteria for determining the number of bound states and provides analytical solutions of these states.
+The paper is organized as follows.
+In Sec.~\ref{sec2}, we introduce the general model and briefly review the projection formalism along with the effective Hamiltonian approach.
+Section~\ref{BS} presents criteria for determining the number of bound states and provides expressions of these states.
 The scattering states and the survival probability dynamics are derived in Sec.~\ref{sec4}.
 In Sec.~\ref{sec:Mar}, we reveal how the open-system dynamics maps to a non-Hermitian description in the Markovian regime.
-Section~\ref{sec6} specializes the discussion to an atomic chain embedded in a photonic crystal waveguide.
+Section~\ref{sec6} specializes the discussion to a two-level atomic chain side-coupled to a photonic lattice.
 Concluding remarks are given in Sec.~\ref{conc}.